MelikaNobakhtian/Medical-IC-VQA/README.md

 ## Acknowledgements

-Special thanks to Dr.Sauleh Eetemadifor their guidance and support throughout this project.
+Special thanks to Dr.Sauleh Eetemadi for their guidance and support throughout this project.